vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Jan  1 02:36:27 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Jan  2 02:17:50 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER